What are Co-Occurring Mental Health Disorders?

 At Safe Landing, we strive to establish open channels of communication and support for long-term recovery.
 Parents and guardians are kept informed and involved throughout each stage of treatment.
 By helping family members and loved ones understand addiction and their role in the recovery process, we help to repair bonds and establish the support necessary to maintain a lifelong commitment to clean and sober living.

-If your child is struggling with substance abuse and their mental health, don’t wait until it’s too late.
 Contact us today to begin the journey of healing for your teen and family.